How to Manage Low Performers

 What to Do When a Few Low Performers Affect the Entire Team

-Accounting for differences in ability as well as training, learning and growing, is all a part of the normal dynamics on a high performing team.
-But there can be major problems when there are low performers because of the lack of accountability, laziness, bad attitude or even rebellion.
-This can have a huge, negative ripple effect in your entire team.
+Accounting for differences in ability as well as training, learning, and growing, is all a part of the normal dynamics on a high performing team.
+But there can be major problems when there are low performers because of the lack of accountability, laziness, bad attitude, or even rebellion.
+This can have a huge, negative ripple effect on your entire team.

 Effects of Low Performers

 - Low performing individuals are often the negative or complaining ones.
 They tend to drain energy from the rest of the team and cause others to focus on problems rather than solutions.

 - Team members know the low performer(s) exist(s) and tend to talk about it thus perpetuating gossip and complaints and lowering morale.

 - Team members see clearly how the low performers are not functioning efficiently, and that causes a “why should I work as hard as I do” attitude.
 This limits the effectiveness of an otherwise higher performing individual.

 - Managers or other team members have to correct the mistakes or solve the problems caused by lower-performing team members reducing efficiency and increasing complaints.

 - Leaders are often criticized for not dealing with the low performer thus causing trust to diminish or leadership effectiveness to be questioned.